Lina Nielsen: "I wouldn’t wish it upon my worst enemy, experiencing paralysis" - AW

 When Lina was 13 her left arm turned numb – the first time that she experienced the effects of multiple sclerosis – but it wasn’t until 2017 when what was previously unknown manifested into something much more serious.

-Lina’s multiple sclerosis had flared up so badly that she couldn’t move her right leg and arm and was essentially paralysed down the right had side of her body.
+Lina’s multiple sclerosis had flared up so badly that she couldn’t move her right leg and arm and was essentially paralysed down the right hand side of her body.

 Laviai was there every second of the way.